 RELATED: Looking Back on Cleveland Greyhound Station's Groundbreaking Debut

-After a hit-or-miss search of listings across the country, Edwards found the 1947 Raymond Loewy-designed bus — possibly the very model of bus that carried his mother, aunt and grandmother on their migration from rural Virginia to Harlem in 1948.
+After a hit-or-miss search of listings across the country, Edwards found the 1947 Raymond Loewy-designed bus — possibly the very model of bus that carried his mother, aunt and grandmother on their migration from rural Virginia to Harlem.
 Its interior was dramatically altered by a private owner to convert it to an RV, probably in the 1970s, but key features remain.
 At the rear of the bus, in its original condition, is the back bench where migrating Black passengers would have had to sit in that Jim Crow era.

 When Edwards heard about Playhouse Square’s purchase of the Cleveland station — and Playhouse Square heard about Edwards’ bus and his plans for it — both were thrilled about the possible synergies.